 The HILT CRC bid prospectus has been updated, as the team heads for round two of the bid.
 Download the prospectus from the CET website.

-Congratulations to Professor Graham Heinson, Director of the Mawson Geo Centre and Deputy Director of the Institute for Mineral and Energy Resources (IMER) at the University of Adelaide, in being a research partner on two South Australian Government Accelerated Discovery Initiative (ADI) grants.
+Congratulations to Professor Michael Goodsite, Director of the Institute for Mineral and Energy Resources (IMER) – Modern Energy Systems, at the University of Adelaide, who has been voted to council, along with nine South Australian industry leaders.